 Like its stainless steel sibling, the OXO Good Grips silicone balloon whisk is a real winner when it comes to comfort and strength.
 When using nonstick cookware, silicone whisks are essential.
 And OXO’s comfortable grip makes it easy to handle.
 The whisk is heat-resistant up to 600 degrees Fahrenheit and works with all kinds of surfaces.
 Because the whisk is made of silicone, it’s also quieter to use on metal or glass surfaces.

+I'd recommend this whisk to those who are looking to use a whisk on nonstick cookware, with the small qualm of the handle being a little too short and not being made of silicone as well.
 Due to the fact that the silicone is coating metal wires, make sure to wash with care in the dishwasher or by hand.

 “The OXO felt well-balanced and lightweight, especially compared to many of its competitors.
-The handle isn’t heat-proof, so you do have to be careful not to let it rest on the side of a hot pan–but that’s a small sacrifice to make for a super comfortable handle and a whisk that strikes the perfect balance between light, airy whipping for perfect whipped cream and the high-quality, well-balanced heft you want for something like a pan sauce.” – Yossy Arefi, Cookbook Author, Photographer, Food Stylist
+The handle isn’t heat-proof, so you do have to be careful not to let it rest on the side of a hot pan–but that’s a small sacrifice to make for a super comfortable handle and a whisk that strikes the perfect balance between light, airy whipping for perfect whipped cream and the high-quality, well-balanced heft you want for something like a pan sauce.” — Yossy Arefi, Cookbook Author, Photographer, and Food Stylist

 Material: Silicone over metal, rubber handle | Dimensions (LxWxH): 11 x 2.5 x 2.5 inches | Weight: 0.2 pounds | Dishwasher-Safe?
 Yes